kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md

 \(d\) The critically configured jettisonable external loads must be shown by a combination of analysis, ground tests, and flight tests to be both transportable and releasable throughout the approved operational envelope without hazard to the rotorcraft during normal flight conditions.
 In addition, these external loads—must be shown to be releasable without hazard to the rotorcraft during emergency flight conditions.

-\(e\) A placard or marking must be installed next to the external-load attaching means clearly stating any operational limitations and the maximum authorized external load as demonstrated under §29.25 and this section.
+\(e\) A placard or marking must be installed next to the external-load attaching means clearly stating any operational limitations and the maximum authorized external load as demonstrated under [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.25   Weight limits.|§29.25]] and this section.

-\(f\) The fatigue evaluation of §29.571 of this part does not apply to rotorcraft-load combinations to be used for nonhuman external cargo except for the failure of critical structural elements that would result in a hazard to the rotorcraft.
-For rotorcraft-load combinations to be used for human external cargo, the fatigue evaluation of §29.571 of this part applies to the entire quick release and personnel carrying device structural systems and their attachments.
+\(f\) The fatigue evaluation of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.571   Fatigue Tolerance Evaluation of Metallic Structure.|§29.571]] of this part does not apply to rotorcraft-load combinations to be used for nonhuman external cargo except for the failure of critical structural elements that would result in a hazard to the rotorcraft.
+For rotorcraft-load combinations to be used for human external cargo, the fatigue evaluation of [[Volume 1/C Aircraft/0029 Airworthiness standards  transport category rotorcraft.md#§29.571   Fatigue Tolerance Evaluation of Metallic Structure.|§29.571]] of this part applies to the entire quick release and personnel carrying device structural systems and their attachments.

 \[Amdt.
 29-12, 41 FR 55472, Dec.
 20, 1976, as amended by Amdt.
 27-26, 55 FR 8005, Mar.
 6, 1990; Amdt.
 29-43, 64 FR 43020, Aug.
 6, 1999\]